 It’s really simple to construct scenes and drop-in assets.

 Buildbox is perfect for me as its focus is primarily on mobile game development.
-The software also comes in two flavours – Buildbox Classic and Buildbox 3.
+The improve productivity with the payroll software also comes in two flavours – Buildbox Classic and Buildbox 3.
 Classic is a simple but powerful drag & drop suite of tools that allow artists to quickly create very casual and addictive 2D games.
 Buildbox 3 on the other hand uses a more flexible and powerful node based system that gives greater flexibility to designers who are willing to learn some basic coding principles.

 I definitely find Buildbox Classic easier to get to grips with but I’m also comfortable working in Buildbox 3 where I’m able to build 3D experiences that I personally find harder to achieve in alternative products such as Unity or Unreal Engine.
 I also find both to be exceptional prototyping tools.
 I can quickly and easily throw ideas together to help make an informed decision regarding which one to take forward.